-The Trustee of the LV= Employee Pension Scheme (DC Section) (the "Scheme") welcomes this opportunity to explain what it does to ensure that the Scheme operates as effectively as possible.
+The Trustee of the LV= Employee Pension Scheme (DC Section) (the "Scheme") welcomes this opportunity to explain to members what it does to ensure that the Scheme operates as effectively as possible.
 The key points that the Trustee would like members reading this Statement to take away are as follows:

-- The Trustee regularly monitors the investment arrangements and is satisfied that the default and other investment options remain suitable for the membership; - The administrator has processed core financial transactions promptly and accurately to an acceptable level during the period 1 April 2020 to 31 March 2021 (the "Scheme year").
-The Trustee is satisfied with the administrator's performance over the year; - Fees can have a material impact on the value of your pension savings and that impact increases over time because money used to pay fees is not then available to earn future investment returns; and - Fees for the Scheme's investment options are set out in this Statement.
-The Trustee remains comfortable that these fees are reasonable given the circumstances of the Scheme and represent good value for the benefits members obtain.
+- The Trustee regularly monitors the Scheme's fund range and is satisfied that the defaults and other investment options remain suitable for the membership; - The administrator has processed core financial transactions promptly and accurately to an acceptable level during the period 1 April 2021 to 31 March 2022 (the "Scheme year").
+The Trustee is satisfied with the administrator's performance over this period; - Fees can have a material impact on the value of your pension savings.
+That impact increases over time because money used to pay fees is not then available to earn future investment returns; - Fees for the Scheme's investment options are set out in this Statement.
+The Trustee remains comfortable that these fees are reasonable, given the circumstances of the Scheme, and represent good value for the benefits members obtain; and - Net returns of the Scheme's investment options are also set out in this Statement.
+The Trustee is comfortable that returns have been in line with expectations over the periods shown.

-If you have any questions or comments about anything in the Statement, please contact mypension@lv.com in the first instance.
+If you have any questions or comments about anything in this Statement, please contact mypension@lv.com in the first instance.